ashupp/qubic-miner-helper-server/README.md

 ### Configuration Hint for ngrok / lan users
 - you can use * instead of a ip address in server field. so instead of 127.0.0.1:6363 or 192.168.1.115:6363 you can use **\*:6363** to bind all local adresses.
 This makes also ngrok work and you can connect remote machines to you ngrok url.
+You need ngrok only if you want to connect public machines to your local run server.

 ![image](https://user-images.githubusercontent.com/1867828/149851220-eed9be9d-9d71-48ef-80c8-0ca51380af40.png)